trivus/self-driving-car/README.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function.

+I used polyfit and poly1d function from numpy library to extrapolate line segments into a

-For each hough line, I assigned them to either left or right lane group, by their gradient.
+single straight line for each lanes.
+I assigned points from lines to either left or right lane group,

+by their gradient.

 [grey_scale]: ./processed/grey_scale.jpg "Grayscale"
 [gaussian]: ./processed/gaussian.jpg "Gaussian"
 [Edge detection and ROI mask]: ./processed/roi.jpg "Edge detection and roi"

 For the optional challenge, the biggest obstacle was that the front hood of the car was in the video,